-Among the various types of food allergies, mango allergy is considered as a rare food allergy.
+Among the various types of food allergies, mango allergy is a rare food allergy.
 Take note that mangoes came from the same plant family as poison oak.
 Mango allergy is usually triggered by an exposure to the substance known as urushiol which is present in the sap of mango and also present in poison ivy.
 An individual will experience an allergic reaction once he/she comes in contact with the skin of a mango, either by mouth or by hand.

 Occurrence of hives